 The Governor may, for the purposes of bringing lots, common property, companies and councils, within the meaning of the former Act, under the provisions of this Act and applying the provisions of this Act, with or without modifications, additions or exclusions to or in respect of any such lots, common property, companies or councils, and for any purposes incidental thereto, make regulations containing such transitional, consequential or savings provisions as are necessary or expedient.

-Schedule 4 — Transitional provisions for by-laws of strata companies other than companies to which Schedule 3 applies
+Schedule 4 — Transitional provisions for the Strata Titles Amendment Act 1995 for by-laws of strata companies other than companies to which Schedule 3 applies

-[s.
-42C]

 [Heading inserted: No. 58 of 1995 s.
 91; amended: No. 19 of 2010 s.
-4.]
+4; No. 30 of 2018 s.
+116.]

 1. Terms used